 Virtual Instruction Graduate Certificate

 The University offers an online graduate certificate in Virtual Instruction that provides individuals with the tools to adapt their teaching strategies to fit virtual learning environments.
+The program is ideal for educators and others seeking professional development to stay technologically relevant and adaptable as learning moves more into the digital space.

 - The online Virtual Instruction Graduate Certificate Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program also is open to students in Canada (all provinces).
 The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.